MicrosoftDocs/sql-docs/docs/kb-support/resource-monitor-non-yielding-condition.md

 For more information about how to interpret the RING_BUFFER_RESOURCE MONITOR, see the following MSDN blog:
 - [How It Works: What are the RING_BUFFER_RESOURCE_MONITOR telling me?](https://techcommunity.microsoft.com/t5/sql-server-support/how-it-works-what-are-the-ring-buffer-resource-monitor-telling/ba-p/315837)

 The Resource Monitor task can troubleshoot memory-related performance issues in SQL Server.
-SQL Server listens and responds to memory notifications.
+SQL Server listens for, and responds to, memory notifications.
 For more information about these items, see the following MSDN blog articles:
 - [The SQL Server Working Set Message](https://techcommunity.microsoft.com/t5/sql-server-support/the-sql-server-working-set-message/ba-p/315418)
 - [Troubleshooting Performance Problems in SQL Server 2008](https://msdn.microsoft.com/library/dd672789%28v=sql.100%29.aspx)